hphelion/documentation/commercial/GA1/commerical.services-overview.md

 ## Dashboard services ## {#dash}

-HP Helion OpenStack uses the following services or software to present user interfaces to aspects of HP Helion OpenStack:
+HP Helion OpenStack uses the following services or software to present user interfaces to aspects of HP Helion OpenStack.

-**Horizon** The Horizon service is the basis of the [HP Helion OpenStack dashboards](/helion/openstack/dashboard/how-works/).
-The dashboards are the web-based user interface for creating and managing HP Helion OpenStack resources.
+**Horizon** The Horizon service is the basis of the [HP Helion OpenStack dashboards](/helion/openstack/dashboard/how-works/) for creating and managing HP Helion OpenStack resources.
+The Horizon dashboard is developed by HP for use with HP Helion OpenStack.

 You can use the HP Helion OpenStack dashboard to view, allocate, and manage all virtual resources within a cloud.
 See [Overview of the Horizon Service](/helion/openstack/services/horizon/overview/).

 **Icinga** The Icinga service, which runs in the undercloud, helps cloud admins monitor the disk usage of Swift storage node(s).
+Icinga is an open-source software project.

 See [Overview of the Icinga Service](/helion/commercial/services/icinga/).

 **Kibana**.
 The Kibana service, which runs in the undercloud, is the user interface into the [centralized logging service](/helion/openstack/services/logging/overview/) that helps view logging data across the HP Helion OpenStack cloud.
+Kibana is an open-source software project.

 See [Overview of the Icinga Service](/helion/commercial/services/kibana/).